kundajelab/chipseq_pipeline/README_PIPELINE.md

 ### Resource settings (walltime and max. memory)

 Most clusters have resource limitation so that jobs submitted without it will be declined.
 By default, walltime is 11 hours and max memory is 8GB.
-To change them, add the following parameters to the command line. `-memory` does not apply to jobs with their own max. memory parameters (eg. spp with -mem_spp, bwa aln with -mem_bwa_aln, ...)
+To change them, add the following parameters to the command line. `-mem` does not apply to jobs with their own max. memory parameters (eg. spp with `-mem_spp`, bwa align with `-mem_bwa_aln`, ...)
 ```
 -wt [WALLTIME; examples: 13:20:20, 10h, 7200] -memory [MAX_MEMORY; examples: 5G, 2000K]
 ```

-To specify walltime and max. memory for a specific job (note that max. memory parameter is `-mem_XXX` instead of `-memory_XXX`).
+You can specify walltime and max. memory for a specific job (with `-mem_[TASK_NAME] [MAX_MEM]`).
 To see which job has specific resource settings, run the pipeline without parameters `$ bds [PIPELINE_BDS]` then it will display all parameters including resource settings and help.
 The following line is an example parameter to increase walltime and max. memory for MACS2 peak calling.
 ```
 -wt_macs2 40h -mem_macs2 20G -nth_macs2 2
 ```